 “No, sir,” she replied.
 “I passed out three months ago.”

-“Then you’re coming with me,” the inspector replied.
+“Then come with me,” the inspector replied.
 “It’s time you saw one.”

 Laurel looked surprised, but eager at the same time; she was clearly keen to get involved, and Wallace wasn’t one to mollycoddle people.
 Qualified constables needed to learn one way or the other.

-He led the way onto the beach and immediately cursed his footwear; formal black shoes weren’t the best things to wear on a sandy beach, but he would be damned if he was going to take them off.
+He led the way onto the beach and immediately cursed his footwear; formal black shoes weren’t the best things to wear on sand, but he would be damned if he was going to take them off.

-I need to present the right impression, and wellies don’t give the air of authority.
+I need to present the right impression, and bare feet don’t give an air of authority.

-Ignoring the crowds that were building up on the promenade – PCs and PCSOs were keeping them at bay – he and Laurel stumbled across the sand towards Wilson, who was already keenly examining the body.
+Ignoring the crowds that were building up on the promenade – PCSOs were thankfully keeping them at bay – he and Laurel stumbled across the sand towards Wilson, who was already keenly examining the body.

 How do the path guys manage to get past the traffic?
 Wallace wondered.
 It’s like they bloody fly here.

-Dr Wilson was entirely focused on the body and didn’t notice Wallace approaching.
-The senior doctor had pulled waterproof trousers on over his jeans, as the body had only been pulled just far enough out of the water to stop it lapping over him.
+Dr Wilson didn’t notice Wallace approaching.
+The pathologist had pulled waterproof trousers on over his jeans, as the body had only been pulled just far enough out of the water to stop it lapping over him.

 Rule One of forensics, Wallace remembered from his training.
 Never move the body more than you need to.
 You could be destroying all the evidence.